tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 ##  Overview

 JavaScript is an *Object-Oriented* language, but traditional classes have not been supported until ES6.
-Today we will look at the powerful JavaScript Object Literal, and see how powerful and flexible it is.
+Today we will look at the powerful **JavaScript Object Literal**, and see how powerful and flexible it is.

 ## I. What is a *literal value*?
 In programming, a literal value is *a notation for representing a fixed value in source code*, or *a value written exactly as it's meant to be interpreted*.